YaBoyWonder/Shape-Ray-Tracer/README.md

 # Shape-Ray-Tracer
-A program implementing ray-tracing using only primary rays displaying shadows with different lighting angles.
+A OpenGL C++ program implementing ray-tracing using only primary rays and using the Phong-Illumination model to display shadows with different lighting angles.